 You also need to be able to schedule survey emails several months ahead of time based on the way your users behave, meaning you’ll get more from a marketing automation platform than an ordinary email tool.

 The approximate cost of this software?
 Assuming you have 2,500+ free trial users or customers at any one time, you can expect to pay $50+ per month for the email side of your DIY survey system alone.
-However, keep in mind that prices can vary significantly among different providers.
-The pandemic has caused shifts in market dynamics and customer behavior, leading to consistent adjustments in pricing strategies.
+Prices have stabilized since the pandemic-era pricing shifts, but the deliverability work that sits on top of that bill is yours to do, regardless of which provider you choose.

 Luckily, this part of the process is fairly simple.
 If you use Google Forms to send your in-house NPS survey, you can automatically export the data to a spreadsheet.
 Other survey software lets you export it as a CSV file or save it to various cloud-based storage systems.